bisson2000/vTable_generation_m32/README.md

 list of commands:

 make:
- builds executable
+ builds executable and vTable file (.class extension)

-make vTable
+make vTable:
  builds .class file to visualize the vTable of all classes

-make clean
+make clean:
  cleans repository